mongodb/docs/source/includes/fact-personal-apikeys-deprecated-ui.rst

-.. admonition:: Personal API keys are deprecated.
+.. important:: Personal API keys are deprecated.
-   :class: important

    - You cannot create new Personal |api| Keys.
    - You cannot use your existing Personal |api| Keys for accessing the